OneRaynyDay/oneraynyday.github.io/_posts/2022-04-26-Portfolio-Risk-Pt2.md

 y = e^{\beta^Tx} + \epsilon
 $$

 which is better modeling choice when $y \geq 0$.
-Denoting $E(y|x) = \mu$, the noise from a gamma regression is assumed to be:
+Denoting $E(y \vert x) = \mu$, the noise from a gamma regression is assumed to be:

 $$
 \epsilon \sim \Gamma(0, \frac{\mu}{\beta^2})
 $$

 However, when the underlying distribution is unknown (e.g. the variance of our portfolio), how can we assign a likelihood function?
-One way to get around this is to construct a quasi-likelihood model, which not only assumes $y = h(\beta^Tx) + \epsilon$ for some $h$, but also $\epsilon$ is a zero-mean distribution with variance as a function of the mean of $y|x$:
+One way to get around this is to construct a quasi-likelihood model, which not only assumes $y = h(\beta^Tx) + \epsilon$ for some $h$, but also $\epsilon$ is a zero-mean distribution with variance as a function of the mean of $y \vert x$:

 $$
 \mathbb{V}(\epsilon) = \phi V(\mu)